All Episodes

 March 2017, absolutely.

-Okay, and you'll and and by the way, I heard the Samantha Power issue in terms of 300 unmasking requests as a United States ambassador, or UN ambassador rather, uh, is going to be a big issue, much bigger than we even thought.
+And by the way, I hear the Samantha Power issue in terms of 300 unmasking requests as a United States ambassador, or U.N. ambassador rather, is going to be a big issue, much bigger than we even thought.

 My source is telling me, I assume, you know, it seems like we talked to a lot of the same people.